 Fine curls and waves

-You have a fine hair texture; by the evening your hair may seem oily, especially when you use styling products daily.
+With a fine texture, by the evening your hair may seem oily, especially when you use styling products daily.
 Depending on your scalp, you may find that co-washing makes your hair appear oily the first few times you do it.
 Experiment with co-washing over time, you may find that the oiliness subsides.
 If you find that it’s not for you, try to prolong the length of time between shampoos by using dry shampoos or sticking to light stylers and refreshing with water rather than a product.
 At the very least, cut down on daily shampoos and minimize your wash days to once every 2-3 days.

 "How often should I wash my hair?
 I usually wash my hair once a week, my hair doesn't stink, it doesn't feel dirty, it doesn't look dirty.....I just don't really like it.
 Also I don't like to do anything like twisting or just anything new until the day before I wash my hair or the day I actually wash my hair (Saturday).
 So is washing it once a week really necessary?" - NaturalDude